vicmir/bikeshareApp/README.md

 # Project 4: Bike Station Live Feed.

-This is a web application that helps users find nearby bike share stations and plan their routes.
-The application retrieves real-time bike station data, processes it, and presents the information to the user in an interactive and visually appealing manner.
+The project aims to leverage data science techniques to analyze the live feed of bike stations, specifically focusing on finding the nearest bike stations based on available bikes or docks and presenting a route on Google Maps for bike users.
+Developed application helps users find nearby bike share stations and plan their routes.
+The application retrieves real-time bike station data, processes it, and presents the information to the user in a visually appealing manner.
+To achieve these goals, the live feed of Metro Bike Share in Los Angeles city was processed.
+More specifically, the data collected in a file in JSON format was used.

+Given the dataset containing bike station information and the requirement to parse the live feed to find the nearest bike stations, the project addresses three main tasks:
+1. Finding K-nearest bike stations based on available bikes for a person without a bike.
+2. Finding K-nearest bike stations where docks are available for a person with a bike.
+3. Presenting a route on Google Maps from a source to a destination using only foot and bike transport.

 ## Features